SergioGasquez/esp-rs-devcontainer/README.md

    2. Select your `ESP_BOARD`.

-> When using Gitpod online enviroment, VScode tasks are not available.
+> When using Gitpod online environment, VScode tasks are not available.

 # Integrating devcontainer in existing repositories

 In order to add devcontainer features to an existing repository:
 1. Copy the `.devcontainer` folder to your repository.
 2. Edit the `image` property of `devcontainer.json` with you desired tag.